 Since our formation we have devoted substantially all of our resources to developing our product candidates.
 We have incurred significant operating losses to date.
-Our net losses were \$3.5 million and \$14.6 million for the three months ended March 31, 2022 and 2023.
-As of March 31, 2023, we had an accumulated deficit of \$48.6 million.
+Our net losses were \$14.6 million and \$20.9 million for the three months ended March 31, 2023 and March 31, 2024, respectively.
+As of March 31, 2024, we had an accumulated deficit of \$85.5 million.
 We expect that our operating expenses will increase significantly as we advance our product candidates through pre-clinical and clinical development, seek regulatory approval, and prepare for and, if approved, proceed to commercialization; acquire, discover, validate and develop additional product candidates; obtain, maintain, protect and enforce our intellectual property portfolio; and hire additional personnel.

-We have funded our operations primarily from the sale and issuance of common stock, convertible promissory notes and from a loan, including cash and deferred salary from our Chief Executive Officer and principal stockholder.
+We have funded our operations primarily from the sale and issuance of common and preferred stock, convertible promissory notes and from a loan, including cash and deferred salary from our Chief Executive Officer and principal stockholder.